 In the FBI’s Uniform Crime Reporting (UCR) Program, property crime includes the offenses of burglary, larceny-theft, motor vehicle theft, and arson.
 The object of the theft-type offenses is the taking of money or property, but there is no force or threat of force against the victims.
 The property crime category includes arson because the offense involves the destruction of property; however, arson victims may be subjected to force.
 Because of limited participation and varying collection procedures by local law enforcement agencies, only limited data are available for arson.
 Arson statistics are included in trend, clearance, and arrest tables throughout Crime in the United States, but they are not included in any estimated volume data.
 The arson section in this report provides more information on that offense.

 The data presented in Crime in the United States reflect the Hierarchy Rule, which requires that only the most serious offense in a multiple-offense criminal incident be counted.
 In descending order of severity, the violent crimes are murder and nonnegligent manslaughter, forcible rape, robbery, and aggravated assault, followed by the property crimes of burglary, larceny-theft, and motor vehicle theft.
-The Hierarchy Rule does not apply to the offense of arson.
+Although arson is also a property crime, the Hierarchy Rule does not apply to the offense of arson.